A photograph of a plate of food with tomatoes, cauliflower, peas, a cucumber and fresh herbs.

 Are there any supplements I should avoid?

-You should not take any vitamin or mineral in a higher than normal amount unless otherwise recommended by your doctor or ND.
-You should also not take any herbs or supplements that have not specifically been recommended to you by a health care provider.
-While most are generally considered safe, they may not be for implantation or early pregnancy or may interfere with a medication you are taking.
+Generally speaking, you should not take any supplements in the 2-week wait that are not recommended during pregnancy.
+You should not take any vitamin or mineral in a higher-than-normal amount unless otherwise recommended by your doctor or fertility naturopath.
+You should also not take any herbs or supplements that have not been recommended to you by a health care provider.
+While usually safe outside of pregnancy, they may not be safe for implantation or early pregnancy or may interfere with a medication you are taking.
+Also, be mindful of herbal teas which are not all recommended at this stage.
+For example, red raspberry leaf tea should be avoided during pregnancy.
+Some safer options include ginger, peppermint, or rooibos tea.

 Is Acupuncture helpful for implantation?

-Acupuncture is beneficial for fertility in general, including implantation.
-Research shows that regular acupuncture sessions are more effective than having one or irregular sessions.
-To best support implantation, acupuncture should be done regularly for a few weeks to a few months (depending on your individual case) prior to implantation, as well as during the implantation period.
-Acupuncture improves blood flow to the uterus and reduces stress and anxiety, both of which are helpful for implantation!
+Acupuncture is beneficial for fertility including implantation — and consistent sessions are more effective than sporadic ones.
+To support implantation, we recommend acupuncture regularly for a few weeks or months before and during the implantation period, depending on your situation.
+Acupuncture improves blood flow to the uterus and reduces stress and anxiety — both of which are helpful for implantation!

 In addition to practical tips about The Two Week Wait from a naturopath, please also read our article offering answers from a fertility specialist, and our article offering coping strategies from a fertility counsellor.